jhausserlab/HiFiAlignmentTool/README.md

 9. --background filename --> if you have a czi file that contains the channels with no markers except for the reference channel used for registration.
 You can put it in the czi folder and the code will remove the background for each respective channel (except for reference channel) in the final image output.
 If no argument provided, it will not do any background subtraction.
 10. --backgroundMult XX --> if you want to remove the background multiplied by a certain factor XX (1 by default).
 11. --fullname --> if you want the full name of the channels (e.g marker | channel | filename).
 By default it gives just the marker name.
+12. --pyramidal --> if you want to save a new final image that is compressed and pyramidal.

 if you want to know what are the arguments via the terminal, type: